tarwn/lessthandot-hugo/blogs/content/posts/2017-01-27-using-azure-functions-to-add-a-contact-form-to-a-static-site.md

   </p>
 </div>

-In a new Postman request, enter the URL at the top, select &#8220;Post&#8221; as the method, and add in key/value pairs for the fromEmail and the message.
+In a new Postman request, enter the URL at the top, select “Post” as the method, and add in key/value pairs for the fromEmail and the message.
 Of course we expect this to fail the first time:

 <div id="attachment_5000" style="width: 810px" class="wp-caption aligncenter">
   <a href="/wp-content/uploads/2017/01/Azure_8.png"><img src="/wp-content/uploads/2017/01/Azure_8.png" alt="Azure Function - First Call Failed" width="800" height="385" class="size-full wp-image-5000" srcset="/wp-content/uploads/2017/01/Azure_8.png 800w, /wp-content/uploads/2017/01/Azure_8-300x144.png 300w" sizes="(max-width: 800px) 100vw, 800px" /></a>